 Should the Met Gala Really Be Honouring Karl Lagerfeld?

-The 2023 Met ball is primed to be an unabashed ode to the late designer — despite his problematic past and complicated legacy.
+The 2023 Met ball, taking place on May 1, is primed to be an unabashed ode to the late designer — despite his problematic past and complicated legacy.

 “In honour of Karl.”
 With just four words, the dress code for the 2023 Met Gala is both simple and full of contention.